mokshasoft/mokshasoft.github.io/README.md

 - Slovenia
 - Sweden (Close to the deadliest year of 2002)
 - Switzerland

+The pandemic of 2020, was there really one?
+Pan, from Greek meaning "all".
+In hindsight it seems that only some countries were affected.

 ## Different graphs
 There are currently five types of graphs available for each country: